anarchie347/BrainfuckPlus/README.md

 - Shorthand repetition: Done
 - Debug chars: Done
 - Comment: Done
-- Command line commands and interface and usability: Not done
+- Command line commands and interface and usability: Working on it

 ### Transpiles to brainfuck